 Our goal is to create knowledge about STEM, to cultivate critical thinking skills, and to transform the potential of a girls life by maintaining an interest in STEM throughout the critical middle school years.

-The Taking Up Space is currently sending 4 Pascua Yaqui Tribe middle aged school girls to Space Camp at the U.S. Space & Rocket Center in Huntsville, Alabama in June 2017.
+The Taking Up Space sent 3 Pascua Yaqui Tribe girls to Space Camp at the U.S. Space & Rocket Center in Huntsville, Alabama in June 2017.
+Due to the success of our program we are doing it again in June 2018.

 There is a serious educational deficit in retaining middle school girl’s interest in STEM and STEM related areas throughout our nation.
 This is particularly true in underrepresented populations where this deficit is even greater.